-The U.S. leads the world in medical technology, but the medical device tax threatens that leadership because it puts an additional burden on medical device innovators already struggling under the weight of America’s uncompetitive tax system.
+The U.S. leads the world in medical technology, but the medical device tax threatens that leadership because it puts an additional, punitive burden on medical device innovators by imposing a up-front tax on revenue and only on the medical technology sector.

-Congress recently suspended the tax for another two years, preventing harmful cuts to jobs and investments; now, Congress needs to fully repeal the tax to save and improve patients’ lives, unleash new job growth and innovation.
+At the beginning of 2018, Congress suspended the tax for another two years, preventing harmful cuts to jobs and investments; now, Congress needs to fully repeal the tax to save and improve patients’ lives, unleash new job growth and innovation.
 Only with long-term relief will the medtech industry be able to make the multi-year investments in R&D and infrastructure necessary to sustain the innovation ecosystem and take the next leap forward in patient care.

 The benefits of full-repeal:

 |71%||of companies surveyed would reinstate previously foregone hiring.|

 |85%||of companies surveyed would reinstate previously foregone R&D projects.|